cferdinandi/vanilla-js-guides/content/guides/tooling-bundle.md

 <img class="img-center img-hero" alt="" src="/img/guides/tooling-bundle.png">

-<span class="text-large">Get four pocket guides about developer tooling, all of the source code and demos, and exclusive Slack access.</span>
+<span class="text-large">Get four pocket guides about developer tooling, all of the source code and demos, and exclusive Discord access.</span>

 {{<cta for="guides-all">}}